lh3/ropebwt3/README.md

 even if there are multiple equally best hits.
 The number of hits in BWT is written to the `rh` tag.

-**Local alignment is tens of times slower than find SMEMs.** It is not designed for aligning high-throughput sequence reads.
+**Local alignment is tens of times slower than finding SMEMs.** It is not designed for aligning high-throughput sequence reads.

 ### <a name="build"></a>Constructing a BWT